 GPS Tips

 Slopes uses GPS to track and record your activities.
 GPS (Global Positioning System) works by connecting the chip in your phone to overhead satellites and is used to identify location, speed, distance, and more.
 While GPS works everywhere in the world and under most weather conditions, bad GPS reception can happen occasionally.
 This can be down to a random loss of connection to satellites or an external factor such as your proximity to dense trees or tall buildings, heavy cloud cover, or even just having your phone buried deep at the bottom of your backpack.
-Cool fact - your device generally needs to receive signal from around 5 satellites to get an accurate estimate of its location.

 To get the most out of Slopes and make sure you capture every awesome minute of your days skiing and snowboarding, you need to make sure that your device has a strong GPS fix before you start recording.